 Example: measure the number of connected clients

 One of the basic metrics I’m deploying as part of the visibility upgrade is the users count.
 After reflecting for a bit, I figured the easiest way to measure that is to count the number of connections to the COM+ component.
-This would be a simple matter of filtering the output of netstat, if it wasn’t for the facts that:
+This would be a simple matter of filtering the output of netstat

-• COM+ just picks a random listen port whenever a component is started
+)- COM+ just picks a random listen port whenever a component is started

 As such, the solutions ended up involving two steps:

-1. Find out which process is hosting the COM+ component of interest and its PID.
+- Find out which process is hosting the COM+ component of interest and its PID.
 This is done by querying the ApplicationInstances interface, reporting information about running applications.
 This information includes the PID of the process hosting a given instance.
-As in this case the customer runs a single instance on each application server, we just filter the list using the GUID of the application of interest, saved in the $appId variable.
+As in this case the customer runs a single instance on each application server, we just filter the list using the GUID of the application of interest, saved in the

-2. Filter the connections for that PID.
+variable. - Filter the connections for that PID.
 First, we get all the active TCP connections.
 Then, using the PID found in step 1, we filter the list to only get the connections to the specific application.

 This has been implemented using PowerShell: